Reserve a Meeting Room

 Types of Meetings

-All meetings scheduled in the meeting room shall be free and open to the public.
+All meetings scheduled in Meeting Rooms 1 & 2 shall be free and open to the public.
+Reservations for Meeting Room 3 (the 10-person conference room) may be private.

-The meeting room is not to be used for solicitation purposes.
-The library adheres to a strict no solicitation policy in the building and on its grounds with the exception of library and Friends of the Library business.
+Meeting rooms are not to be used for solicitation purposes.
+The library adheres to a strict no-solicitation policy in the building and on its grounds with the exception of library and Friends of the Library business.

 Library premises may be used for non-partisan political meetings or events such as candidate’s nights, which invite all candidates and are sponsored by independent organizations.